Pro Football Hall of Fame: Pros and Cons of Visiting

 NFL Fans Can See New Memorabilia on Display Every Year

-A die hard NFL fan could visit the Pro Football Hall of Fame every year to see new items on display.
+A die hard NFL fan could visit the Pro Football Hall of Fame every year to view new items on display.
 Each year there are new inductees and new mementos from the previous season’s best plays temporarily displayed.
 A must is to watch the video highlighting the previous seasons Super Bowl.
 The movie theatre rotates and the sound is spectacular, as you can practically feel the players hitting each other.
 Most NFL fans, myself included, will feel goose bumps.

 Odell Beckham Jr. Jersey, Pro Football Hall of Fame